I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/nf-ks-ksgateremoveoffinputfromand.md

 <p>None</p>

 ## -remarks
 <p>Removing the last OFF input from the gate results in the gate opening and the transition being propagated to any gates connected to <i>AndGate</i>.
-For more information, see <a href="NULL">Flow Control Gates in AVStream</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/c5592f92-a432-44e3-afe0-60fcf917a443">Flow Control Gates in AVStream</a>.</p>

 <p><b>KsGateRemoveOffInputFromAnd</b> should only be used on gates that were specifically created as AND gates; AVStream does not verify that the given gate is an AND gate.</p>